zedorcic08/swtor_mat_reader_addon/README.md

-# swtor_mat_reader_addon
-Python addon to read MAT files when importing an object in Blender

 # SWTOR Material Linker

 This add-on helps to automatically link a SWTOR model to its approprate textures, automatically adding the node set used for generic materials and populating it with the texture files found in the shader files.